The Application Process

 While the resume doesn’t take the place of the application form, it gives you the opportunity to highlight specific details and experience.
 Include a section on related coursework and research papers.
 For most law schools, you don’t have to restrict your resume to a single page.

-The Dean’s Recommendation or Dean’s Clearance is a formal review of your academic and disciplinary standing.
+Some schools my require a Dean’s Recommendation or Dean’s Clearance of your academic and disciplinary standing.
+However, most will ask you to the answer questions about your academic and disciplinary standing yourself, in the Character and Fitness section of your application.
 Applicants must follow strict guidelines for candor and could jeopardize their applications if the standards are not met.
 See Full Disclosure on Disciplinary Issues for details.

 A&S students and alumni may submit the forms to the Office of Student Services, Lyons Hall 103 or via fax to (617) 552-4975.
 Carroll School of Management students submit forms to the Associate Dean.
 Questions?
 Send an email to firstname.lastname@example.org, call (617) 552-3300, or stop by the Office of Student Services in Lyons Hall.